Jonas449/NewsPaperFree/README.md

 # NewsPaperFree
-Browser extension to read articles on some german newspaper pages for free Working in the latest version of Google Chrome and Firefox
+Browser extension to read articles on some german newspaper pages for free.
+Working in the latest version of Google Chrome and Firefox

 Sites that work: